fahdi/theme-my-login/readme.txt

 == Changelog ==

+= 3.0.2 =
+* Fixed a bug that didn't allow custom registration message to be displayed
+* Fixed a few PHP unset variable notice's with a call to isset()

 = 3.0.1 =
 * Fixed a bug that caused a redirection loop when trying to access wp-login.php
 * Fixed a bug that broke the widget admin interface